Demonstration Farm Network

 Janette Veazy Post improved her bottom line by $57 per acre per year, or $726,408 annually for the 12,744-acre study area, achieving a 61% return on investment.

 “It’s not for every type of field, but where it worked, it worked well.
 It’s another useful tool in our arsenal, and if we think we can plant green without suffering with weeds or sacrificing yields, we will use it.”

 “After heavy rain my fields didn’t pond, while a farm across the road had standing water.”

 Farmers can visit this webpage to find farm case studies and resources.

-The goals of the Genesee River Demonstration Farms Network are to highlight conservation systems that build soil health and benefit water quality, with on-farm research opportunities to evaluate and demonstrate conservation practices, and to quantify their economic and environmental benefits.
+The goals of the Demonstration Farm Network are to highlight conservation systems that build soil health and benefit water quality, with on-farm research opportunities to evaluate and demonstrate conservation practices, and to quantify their economic and environmental benefits.
 The network serves as a platform to share technology, information and lessons learned with farmers, agribusiness, conservation agencies, landowners and the public, and to facilitate farmer-to-farmer discussions and learning opportunities related to conservation practices and their impacts.

 For more information please contact:

 Aaron Ristow, New York Senior Agricultural Specialist, American Farmland Trust, at firstname.lastname@example.org.